 Students can makeup hours during course times the student is not normally scheduled for attendance.
-(For example, night school, Monday or Saturday).
+(For example, night school, Friday or Saturday).
 Students must contact the Future Professional Advisor to schedule make up hours.
+The Future Professional Advisor or Service Desk Coordinator will have a list of when makeup hours will be available.
+Space is limited and students will be added to the list in the order they sign up on the makeup hour sheet.
 Students must complete a Future Professional Make-Up Request Form indicating the date, time, activity completed, and the name of the Learning Leader who supervised the make-up time